Ryan-Red/ryan-red.github.io/_pages/about.md

 - Developing simplified [Robotics](https://github.com/Ryan-Red/Robot-Simulator) and [Physics](https://github.com/vuthalab/biot-savart) Simulators.
 - Recreating Computer Vision tools like a [Panorama Stitcher](/projects/Panorama_Stitcher) (while minimizing use of libraries)

-Outside of robotics, I tinker around the house, flying my drones and am passionate about design and understanding the inner workings of the things I use regularly.
+Outside of robotics, I tinker around the house, fly my drones and am passionate about design and understanding the inner workings of the things I use regularly.

 See the [Projects](/projects/) page for information about some of my past and current projects!